expfactory/expfactory-python/doc/source/getting-started.rst

 I want to generate a custom battery
 ------------
-You can generate a battery, meaning a psiturk folder that may include a selection of experiments, on your local machine, a virtual (vagrant) machine, or a cloud (Amazon Web Services) machine.
+You can generate a battery, meaning a psiturk experiment folder that may include a selection of experiments, on your local machine, a virtual (vagrant) machine, or a cloud (Amazon Web Services) machine.

 How do I choose a deployment?
 '''''''''''''''''''''''''''''